-Muharram is a month when Iranians think most Shiee muslims around the world mourn the death of the third Imam, the grandson of prophet Mohammad.
+Muharram is a month when Iranians think most Shia muslims around the world mourn the death of the third Imam Husayn, the grandson of prophet Mohammad.

 There are some tragic stories about him which might make you cry despite not being Iranian.
 They say he was the son of Imam Ali who was the son-in-law of prophet Mohammad.
 As all muslims believe he was a good guy who never committed any sin (he is one of the holy 14 imams) in his entire life but his head was chopped off when he was starved after many days.